pyralog/pyralog/blog/3-distributed-coordinators.md

 }
 ```

-**After crash**: The Sparse Append Counter recovers instantly, sequence continues from where it left off.
+**After crash**: The Obelisk Sequencer recovers instantly, sequence continues from where it left off.

 **Result**: No duplicate IDs, ever.
 Exactly-once semantics preserved.